Constantus/hello-world/README.md

 # hello-world
 Test repository
-I'm testing this feature again and following along with the tutorial.\n Testing this with atom's github integration.
+I'm testing this feature again and following along with the tutorial.<br/>
+Testing this with atom's github integration.